qwj/python-proxy/README.rst

     $ pproxy -i ss://salsa20!:complex_cipher_key@/tmp/pproxy_socket -r http+ssl://domain1.com:443#username:password

 It listen on the unix domain socket /tmp/pproxy_socket, and use cipher name salsa20, cipher key "complex_cipher_key", and enable explicit OTA encryption for shadowsocks protocol.
 The traffic is tunneled to remote https proxy with simple authentication.
 If OTA mode is not specified, server will allow both non-OTA and OTA traffic.
 If specified OTA mode, server only allow OTA client to connect.
-More about shadowsocks OTA: https://shadowsocks.org/en/spec/one-time-auth.html

 If you want to listen in SSL, you must specify ssl certificate and private key files by parameter "--ssl", there is an example: